robertdstein/snowshovel/README.md

 # snowshovel

-Summer iNthernship On Winter, Software using gitHub Of Variables & transiEnts anaLysis
+Summer iNternship On Winter, Software using gitHub Of Variables & transiEnts anaLysis

 ## Install instructions